harness/developer-hub/docs/frequently-asked-questions/harness-faqs/git-exp-vs-config-as-code.md

 For More details on the Harness First Gen Configuration as Code, go to [Configuration as Code](https://developer.harness.io/docs/category/configuration-as-code).

-## Does the Configuration as Code support matrix include Git Experience entity?
+## Does the Configuration as Code support matrix include entities supported by Git Experience?

 Here is the comparison matrix for Harness FirstGen Continuous Deployment vs Harness NextGen Continuous Deployment: